DellGEOS/AzureStackDocs/01-PlanningAzureStack/04-network-architecture.md

 ### Converged Design

 This design is most common as it is simplest and requires just two ports.
 Since RDMA can be enabled on vNICs.
 In the example below is one VLAN used for SMB vNICs.
-As mentioned in above text, you may consider using two VLANs and two subnets for SMB vNICs to control traffic flow.
+As mentioned in above text, you may consider using two VLANs and two subnets for SMB vNICs to control traffic flow as it is becoming standard.

+Converged design also makes best use of capacity (let's say you have 4x25Gbps NICs), you can then use up to 100Gbps capacity for storage or Virtual Machines, while using latest technology such as [VMMQ](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/overview-of-virtual-machine-multiple-queues).

 ![](04-Network-Architecture/media/topology04.png)